 Applying for an amendment to your building consent

-You have to apply online through the Simple portal.
+You have to apply online through the Simpli portal.
 You or your architect will need to provide:

 - new documents for the proposed amended work

 updated plans showing the work that you're proposing to amend.

 On every document, clearly highlight the proposed work to be amended.

 How much you pay will depend on how long it takes to process your variation and the size of the change you're making to your plans.

 $209.00 (includes 1 hour processing)